Amazon Web Services

 ---|---|---|---|

-S3:GetBucketLocation | Required | Determines the region where a bucket resides | Data uploads from an instrument |
+S3:GetBucketLocation | Required | Determines the region that a bucket is located | Data uploads from an instrument |

 S3:ListBucket | Required | Lists objects in the bucket as needed by the upload mechanism | Data uploads from an instrument and data browsing in ElemBio Cloud |